JBZoo/CSV-Blueprint/README.md

       is_uuid: true                     # Validates whether the input is a valid UUID.
 It also supports validation of specific versions 1, 3, 4 and 5.
       is_alias: true                    # Only alias format.
 Example: "my-alias-123".
 It can contain letters, numbers, and dashes.
       is_currency_code: true            # Validates an ISO 4217 currency code like GBP or EUR.
 Case-sensitive.
 See: https://en.wikipedia.org/wiki/ISO_4217.
+      is_base64: true                   # Validate if a string is Base64-encoded.
+Example: "cmVzcGVjdCE=".

       # Geography
       is_latitude: true                 # Can be integer or float.
 Example: 50.123456.